cap-js/change-tracking/README.md

 #### Use Case 1: Trace the changes of child nodes from the current entity and display the meaningful data from child nodes (composition relation)

+> [!WARNING]
+> When you don't need to track the deep changes, but still want to track the additions and removals in the composition, you can set it up as described below.
+At this point, updates to child entity will not generate a changelog.

 Modelling in `db/schema.cds`

 ```cds